-Show Fractional Values with a Line Plot Math Games
+Show Fractional Values with a Line Plot Math Games3 games

 In this series of games, your students will learn to make a line plot to display a data set of measurements in fractions of a unit.
 The Show Fractional Values with a Line Plot learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 5.MD.B.2 as written in the common core national math standards.